-The Student Support Services(SSS), program is a federally sponsored TRiO project funded to provide services to eligible students enrolled at National Park Community College.
-Students who are first generation college students and/or low income, or have a disability, may qualify for the program.
-The NPCC Student Support Services Program is funded 100% by a U.S. Department of Education grant in the amount of $352,838 per year.
-Services available to program participants are:
+TRiO Student Support Services(SSS) is a federally sponsored TRiO project funded to provide services to eligible students.
+Students who are first-generation college students and/or low income, or have a disability, may qualify for the program.
+The NPC Student Support Services Program is funded 100% by a U.S. Department of Education grant in the amount of $352,838 per year.
+Services available to NPC SSS participants include:

 Individualized Academic Advisement